sakshi1755/slack-clone/README.md

 # slack-clone
-this website is aclone of slack website using css.
+this website is a clone of slack website using css.